vrdel/argo-connectors/doc/egi-connectors.md

 Connectors are syncing data on a daily basis.
 They are aware of the certain customer, associated jobs and their attributes and are generating appropriate data for each job.
 Data is presented in a form of avro serialized entities that are placed as files in job folders or can be sent to AMS service.
 Topology, downtimes, weights and POEM profile information all together with a metric results (status messages), represents an input for `argo-compute-engine`.

+### Script `replay-avro-data.py`

+The bundle also contains a helper script `replay-avro-data.py` which is intended to send data from a generated avro file to AMS service with customizable date.
+The script is executed manually and it requires that all the parameters needed for AMS service are passed as arguments to the script (AMS host, project, token, topic, report, avro file with the data we want to send, avro schema, message type and date).

 ## Installation

 Installation narrows down to simply installing the package: